phpscott/open-source/FilmhubIngestor/README.md

 #### The following list of directories are required to be configured.
 `Please note some directories need chmod 777 to be written to or cleaned`

+> UPDATE: A new "build" action is available to create the directories required in the data folder.
+This requires the data folder to exist and be writable: `chmod 777 data`

 - These directories should be placed in a directory called `data/default`.
 - The default folder will correlate directly to the default.json config file and should be named the same.
 - If your config file is "myconfig" you should name the data/default folder to data/myconfig.